-CIS 179♦ 3 credits Advanced UNIX
+CIS 179 3 credits Linux System Administration

-A continuing course on the UNIX operating system.
+A continuing course on the Linux operating system.
 System administration, peripheral controls, network interfaces, and system monitoring and security are covered.
-Internet and network management features will be emphasized.

-Prerequisite: CIS 177 ❖ Lecture: 2 hours Laboratory: 2 hours (course fee required)
+Internet and network management features will be emphasized. (formerly Advanced UNIX) Prerequisite: CIS 177 ♦ Lecture: 2 hours Laboratory: 2 hours (course fee required)

-CIS 189♦ 3 credits Internet Foundations
+CIS 189令 3 credits Internet Foundations

 Provides a basic overview of the Internet, focusing on its functions and how they apply to a business setting, along with its use for personal entertainment.
-Along with CIS 190♦ and CIS 310♦, covers the material that is tested in the CIW (Certified Internet Web master) Associate exam.
+Along with CIS 190♦ and CIS 310, covers the material that is tested in the CIW (Certified Internet Web master) Associate exam.

+CIS 190 +

-CIS 190♦ 3 credits Web Site Development
+3 credits Web Site Development